 It is best to set your expectations accordingly for those who intend to sell their homes later in the year.
 You may not get as good a price as you would have during the spring, however, there are so many different factors that affect the price of houses that you can still expect a good return.

 The weeks following Thanksgiving are the slowest seasons in the real estate market.
 This is the worst time to put your property for sale.
-Unless you absolutely have to sell your home, it is best to wait a few months until the springtime boom.
+Unless you absolutely have to sell your home, it is best to wait a few months until the springtime bloom.

 The Best Time of Year to Sell a Home